mongodb/specifications/source/ocsp-support/ocsp-support.rst

 <tests/README.rst#integration-tests-permutations-to-be-tested>`__ , this
 option MUST default to false.

-For drivers that fail the "Soft Fail Test" because their TLS library exhibits hard-fail behavior when a responder is unreachable, this option MUST default to true, and a driver MUST document this behavior.
+If a driver has not already defaulted `tlsDisableOCSPEndpointCheck` to true, and if that driver fails the "Soft Fail Test" because their TLS library exhibits hard-fail behavior when a responder is unreachable, then that driver must default `tlsDisableCertificateRevocationCheck` to true.
+Such a driver also MUST document this behavior.
 If this hard-failure behavior is specific to a particular platform (e.g. the TLS library hard-fails only on Windows) then this option MUST default to true only on the platform where the driver exhibits hard-fail behavior, and a driver MUST document this behavior.

 Naming Deviations
 ^^^^^^^^^^^^^^^^^^